Live at Slane Castle (Red Hot Chili Peppers video)

 Live at Slane Castle is a Red Hot Chili Peppers concert video released on November 17, 2003, two years after the release of their last concert DVD, Off the Map.
 The concert, which took place on August 23, 2003, was their first headlining show at Slane Castle in Ireland having previously performed there in August 2001 opening for U2.
 The show was one of the biggest ever for the band with 80,000 fans in attendance with tickets selling out in under two and a half hours.
 Foo Fighters also played as one of several supporting acts, and have their own DVD footage of the concert.
 Other acts supporting on the day included Queens of the Stone Age, PJ Harvey, Feeder and Morcheeba.

+The show was also the basis for an episode of Love, Death & Robots, directed by David Fincher and released in 2025.
+The episode depicts the Red Hot Chili Peppers as marionettes playing the song "Can't Stop" at Slane Castle.